babons/linear-alg-c-project/README.md

+To run the tool, use gcc *.c -o tool -lm

 ### Right, an actual description of what I am doing
 This repo is for notes and projects I have taken/made while learning linear alg.